 The Supervisory Board is appointed by the General Meeting of Shareholders for up to a five-year term.
 Shareholders who hold shares at least 1/10 of the share capital are able to nominate candidates for election of members of the Supervisory Board in the form of a draft resolution of the General Meeting of Shareholders.
-The candidate for member of the Supervisory Board must have relevant knowledge and experience to participate in the management body of the bank, the composition of the Supervisory Board must have sufficient independent members.
+The candidate for member of the Supervisory Board must have relevant knowledge and experience to participate in the management body of the bank, the composition of the Supervisory Board must be diverse and the Supervisory Board must have sufficient independent members.